 Did you reach the goal?
-If not- why and what DID you achieve?
+If not, why?
+What DID you achieve?

-Provide feedback 1:1 from both the mentor/mentee.
+Provide one-on-one feedback from both the mentor/mentee.

-Mentorship relationships are an opportunity for team members to learn from each other's personal experience, professional background, and perspective.
-Whether the goal is to improve social or professional skills, we can benefit from being supported and guided by a team member.
-The mentoring process, if executed correctly, builds trust, provides a safe space to make mistakes, and encourages both personal and professional development to both Mentee and Mentor.
-The Mentee is encouraged to be held accountable for their career, and the Mentor is practicing leadership, healthy constructive communication, and handling feedback.
+Mentorship relationships are an opportunity for team members to learn from each other's personal experiences, professional backgrounds, and perspectives.
+Whether the goal is to improve social or professional skills, we can all benefit from being supported and guided by a team member.
+The mentoring process, if executed correctly, builds trust, provides a safe space to make mistakes, and encourages both personal and professional development of Mentee and Mentor.
+Mentees are encouraged to be held accountable for their careers, and Mentors practice leadership, healthy constructive communication, and handling feedback.

-Mentorship Meeting Structure Every Mentee-Mentor relationship is slightly different, but this structure will help you understand the basics you need to cover.
-We recommend a three-month-long mentorship, depending on the goal.
+Mentorship Meeting Structure Every Mentee-Mentor relationship is slightly different, but this structure will help you understand the basics that need to be covered.
+We recommend a three-month mentorship, depending on the goal.